Jananijana2712/Emoji-Context-Aware-Tweets-Classification-using-LSTM-and-Bi-LSTM/README.md

 There are some Zip files that i have converted into, that are dataset that are converted from the program.

 Here the programs are done in Jupyter Notebook.

+I have tried Transfer Learning, but it takes lot of time to run.